lyteword/chspurgeon-tod/volume-4/psalm-87.md

 **Verse 3.** The idea of the text presents the Church as "the city of God": let us touch upon some of the "glorious things" that are spoken of it.

-1\.There are glorious things with respect to the *erection* of the city.
+1\.
+There are glorious things with respect to the *erection* of the city.

 (a) There is the plan of its erection.
 There was never a plan so faultless, so complete, so wonderful for its beauty and grandeur.
 The gates, the walls, the buildings, the streets, the monuments, the fountains, the gardens, unite to proclaim it a master piece of skill.
 The Architect was he who built the skies.